isabella232/primetime.en/help/programming/tvsdk-2.7-for-android/events-and-notifications/c-psdk-android-2.7-notification-system.md

 uuid: ec840f14-38d1-4f43-b119-e1326515fc63
 ---

-# Notifications and events for player status, activity, errors, and logging{#notifications-and-events-for-player-status-activity-errors-and-logging}
+# Notifications and events for player status, activity, errors, and logging {#notifications-and-events-for-player-status-activity-errors-and-logging}

 Events and notifications help you manage the asynchronous aspects of the video application.